Mohammed Salisu: 2020–21 season

 On 12 August 2020, Salisu joined Premier League club Southampton for a fee worth £10.9 million.
 The English club had triggered a buyout clause in the defender's contract with Salisu putting pen to paper on a four-year deal.
 Manager Ralph Hasenhüttl hailed his new signing, saying he was a future prospect who had all the qualities to come to the Premier League and help Southampton.

-Salisu had yet to feature for Southampton three months after he had signed with Hasenhüttl providing an update in November 2020, stating:There is still a way to go I think for being match fit, but I am very happy he's here.
+Salisu had yet to feature for Southampton three months after he had signed with Hasenhüttl providing an update in November 2020, stating: There is still a way to go I think for being match fit, but I am very happy he's here.
 He's a long-term project and I am sure that he will play a lot of games for us.

 Salisu made his Southampton debut on 11 February 2021, six months after signing for the club, playing the full 90 minutes and keeping a clean sheet in a 2–0 FA Cup away victory over Wolverhampton Wanderers as Danny Ings and Stuart Armstrong scored a goal each to send Southampton through to the quarter-finals of the competition.
 He made his Premier League debut three days later when he came on in the 72nd minute to replace the injured Kyle Walker-Peters, also against Wolverhampton Wanderers ending with a 2–1 loss at home.
 Salisu made his first Premier League start the following week in a 1–1 draw with Chelsea, putting in an impressive performance.

 2021–22 season

 On 21 September 2021, Salisu scored his first professional goal for Southampton against Sheffield United in the EFL Cup which ended 2–2 at full time before Southampton advanced 4–2 on penalties.
-On 28 December 2021, Salisu gave away a penalty and got a red card after receiving his second booking for a foul on Son Heung-Min, with the game against Tottenham ending in a 1–1 draw.
+On 28 December 2021, Salisu gave away a penalty and got a red card after receiving his second booking for a foul on Son Heung-Min, with the game against Tottenham Hotspur ending in a 1–1 draw.

+2022–23 season

+Salisu made his first appearance of the season on 6 August 2022 in a 4–1 defeat to Tottenham Hotspur.
+Manager Rubén Sellés revealed in April 2023 that a recurring hip abductor injury was the reason for his continued absence throughout the season.

+Monaco

+On 1 August 2023, Salisu joined Ligue 1 club Monaco on a five-year contract until July 2028.